Eric Greene, APRN, CNP

 Life outside of work

 When not working Eric enjoys spending his time with family.
 He and his wife, Missy, have been married since 2011.
 They have two sons.
-His wife Missy has also worked at Williams since 2010.
-She often works at the front desk and even may have scheduled your appointment.
+His wife Missy also worked at Williams for over 10 years before pursuing a career as a real estate agent.